learn-co-curriculum/dsc-pca-in-scikitlearn/README.md

 PCA's main weakness is that it tends to be highly affected by outliers in the data.
 For this reason, many robust variants of PCA have been developed, many of which act to iteratively discard data points that are poorly described by the initial components.
 Scikit-Learn contains a couple interesting variants on PCA, including `RandomizedPCA` and `SparsePCA`, both also in the `sklearn.decomposition` submodule.` RandomizedPCA` uses a non-deterministic method to quickly approximate the first few principal components in very high-dimensional data, while `SparsePCA` introduces a regularization term that serves to enforce sparsity of the components.

 ##  Summary
 In this lesson, we looked at implementing PCA with scikit-learn.
 We looked creating instances of PCA while defining number of required components.
-We also visualized and explained the principle components and their meaning.
+We also visualized and explained the principal components and their meaning.
 Dimensionality reduction involves dropping one or more such components which describe the data variance at minimum.
 Finally we looked at some PCA variations offered by scikit-learn for special cases.